xokomola/old_blog/_posts/2014-11-10-xquery-origami-1.md

 layout: post
 title: Origami - XQuery Templating Reloaded!
 tags: xquery xml html origami
-excerpt: Introducing Origami Transformers for XQuery 3.0
+excerpt: Introducing Origami Transformers for XQuery 3.1
 ---

+*2014-12-23: updated for Origami 0.4*

 I started to work on an XQuery templating library called [Origami][origami].
 In many other languages there are a gazillion options when you are looking for a templating library.
 In XQuery not so much.
 When a transformation gets more involved it's easy to jump over to XQuery's brother XSLT but in many situations this is overkill.
-Origami provides a templating option to users of XQuery 3.0.
+Origami provides a templating option to users of XQuery 3.1.

 I must not get ahead of myself though.
 Before I can call Origami a proper templating library I need to have a transformation "engine" on